Editorial Standards

 Deadlines and where to file in 2025

-For calendar‑year donors, the original Form 709 due date is generally April 15, 2025.
-When you file a complete Form 8892 on or before that date, the filing deadline typically moves to October 15, 2025, unless the weekend or holiday rule pushes it to the next business day.
+For calendar‑year donors, the original Form 709 due date is generally April 15, 2026.
+When you file a complete Form 8892 on or before that date, the filing deadline typically moves to October 15, 2026, unless the weekend or holiday rule pushes it to the next business day.
+A Form 8892 filed after the original due date does not grant a filing extension, and by that point the failure-to-file penalty has already started to accrue.

 Mail Form 8892 to: Department of the Treasury Internal Revenue Service Center Kansas City, MO 64999.